castares/django-blog-app/README.md

 # Django Blog App Prototype

-This is a prototype of a Blog App built on Django 3.0 with Bootstrap.
+This is a prototype of a Blog App built with Django 3.0 and Bootstrap.

 Steps to start developing over this code: